p-code-magazine/p-code/README.md

 import { PCode } from 'p-code';

 const pcode = new PCode({
+    // If loopContext = 'internal', p-code run as internal-loop (standalone) mode.
     loopContext: 'internal'
+    // Other options, defaults are as follows:
+    /*
+    enableCommentSyntax: false,
+    lineComment: '#',
+    blockComment: /""".*?"""/g
+    */
 });
-// If loopContext = 'internal', p-code run as internal-loop (standalone) mode.
 ```